HMS-Core/hms-DCI-demo/README.md

 ## Sample Code

-The sample code shows how to integrate the DCI SDK to use capabilities of DCI Kit, including DCI user registration, obtaining information about a DCI user, DCI user deregistration, digital work copyright registration, obtaining information about a digital work, digital work copyright deregistration, and adding watermarks to registered digital works.
+The sample code shows how to use capabilities of DCI Kit, including registration and deregistration of DCI users, obtaining information about a DCI user, registration and deregistration of photographic work copyrights, obtaining work copyright registration information, and adding a DCI icon to registered photographic works.

-1. MainActivity.java, which is under the app\src\main\java\com\huawei\codelab\dcidemo directory, is used for DCI user registration, obtaining information about a DCI user, and DCI user deregistration.
+1. MainActivity.java, which is under the app\src\main\java\com\huawei\codelab\dcidemo directory, is used for registration and deregistration of DCI users and obtaining information about a DCI user.
-2. RegistrationActivity.java, which is under the app\src\main\java\com\huawei\codelab\dcidemo directory, is used for digital work copyright registration, obtaining information about digital work registration, digital work copyright deregistration, and adding watermarks to registered digital works.
+2. RegistrationActivity.java, which is under the app\src\main\java\com\huawei\codelab\dcidemo directory, is used for registration and deregistration of photographic work copyrights, obtaining information about photographic work copyright registration, and adding a DCI icon to registered photographic works.

 ## Running Result

 Information about the registered DCI users and works is printed in the log.
-In addition, the user deregistration or digital work copyright deregistration result will be displayed in a toast window.
+In addition, the user deregistration or work copyright deregistration result will be displayed in a toast window.

 ## Technical Support